 1.5.3 Integrated observing system providers

-WGISO strives to integrate NMHS and partner observations into one overall system to the extent possible.
+WGISO strives to integrate and partner observations into one overall system to the extent possible.
 In most countries, the NMHS is no longer the sole provider of observations.
 Instead, typically a variety of organizations are now running observing systems of relevance to WMO application areas.
 These may be different government agencies operating under the ministries of agriculture, energy, transport, tourism, environment, forestry, water resources, or others.
 Especially in developing countries they may be non-profit organizations, or they may be commercial entities.
 It is in the interest of the NMHSs to partner with these external operators in order to be able to base their services on the most comprehensive observational dataset possible, assuming that technical issues related to data quality, data formats, communication lines and data repositories can be sorted out, and agreements regarding data policy can be concluded.

 1.5.4 WIGOS as a system of tiered networks